nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User requests to list tags
+2. AddressBook shows a list of tags
+3. User requests to rename a specific tag in the list
+4. AddressBook requests for new tag name
+5. User types in new tag name
+6. AddressBook shows old tag name and new tag name
+7. User confirms the change to be made
+8. AddressBook renames the tag <br>
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The given index is invalid

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

+5a.
+The new tag name is already used

+> 5a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 4

+7a.
+The user retracts the request

+> Use case ends

 ## Appendix C : Non Functional Requirements